angular-schule/website-articles/blog/2016-10-angular-date-value-accessor/README.md

+title: DateValueAccessor: How to use date input controls with Angular Forms
+author: Johannes Hoppe
+mail: johannes.hoppe@haushoppe-its.de
+published: 2016-10-12
+last-change: 2017-10-25
+keywords:
+  - Angular
+  - Forms
+  - DateValueAccessor
+  - DATE_VALUE_ACCESSOR
+language: en
+---

-# Angular 2: How to use date input controls with Angular Forms
+# Angular: How to use date input controls with Angular Forms

 [![Screenshot](img/screenshot.png)](http://johanneshoppe.github.io/angular-date-value-accessor/)

 ## The problem

-Working with forms is pretty easy in Angular 2.
+Working with forms is pretty easy in Angular.
 You just need to decide between Template-Driven and Reactive Forms and you are ready to start with some bindings and validation.
 The following code shows a two-way data binding with `ngModel` against a property of type `string`:

 ```